jhorneman/flask-skeleton/README.md

 	* Running the server
 	* Creating the database
 	* Deployment to Heroku
-* Easy use in actual projects
+* Easy to use in actual projects
+* Easy to generate documentation

 Future goals:
 * Support for asset management (javascript, CSS)